WHY YOU NEED A .COM

 Domain Name Setup

-You can have another Domain Name point to your Domain Name.
+You can have another Domain Name point to your Domain Name (no more than 10).
 There are many reasons for this: like names that sound like your Domain Name, spelled like your Domain Name, are spin-offs of your Domain Name, or used in positioning techniques.
 And forwarding is just $15 a year.

 With Domain Names getting harder and harder to get, you may want to save a Domain Name for later use.
 This is called "Parking."
 Each parked Domain Name follows the same rules and costs as normal Domain Names, plus $25 to park the name.